CryptoManiac/open-ethereum-pool-pps/README.md

   // Provides JSON data for frontend which is static website "api": {
     "enabled": true,
-    // New work notifications endpoint (see --notify-work option of parity client) "listen": "127.0.0.1:8080",
+    // Bind API endpoint to this IP:PORT
+    "listen": "127.0.0.1:8080",
     // Collect miners stats (hashrate, ...) in this interval "statsCollectInterval": "5s",